OpenGradient/BitQuant/README.md

 # BitQuant by OpenGradient

-BitQuant is an open-source AI agent framework for building AI Quant agents for quantitative DeFi including ML-powered analytics, trading, portfolio management, and more all through a natural language interface.
-It exposes a REST API that turns user inputs like "deposit 20k" or "optimize my portfolio" into concrete DeFi actions.
+BitQuant is an open-source AI agent framework for building quantitative AI agents, leveraging specialized models for ML-powered analytics, trading, portfolio management, and more all through a natural language interface.
+It exposes a REST API that turns user inputs like "What is the current risk profile on Bitcoin" or "Optimize my portfolio for maximum risk-adjusted returns" into actionable insights.

 ## Structure